wumm-project/wumm-project.github.io/OntologyWebinar.md

   "Function Model" and "Functional Analysis".
 * [27.10.2020](2020-10-27 "wikilink") Olga Eckardt: The ontologies "Flow Model" and "Flow Analysis".
-* 03.11.2020 Mikhail Rubin: The ontologies "System Operator" ans "Analysis by the System Operator".
+* 03.11.2020 Mikhail Rubin: The ontologies "System Operator" and "System Operator Analysis".
-* 10.11.2020 Natalia Rubina: The RTV ontology.
+* 10.11.2020 Natalia Rubina: The RTV (development of creative imagination) ontology.
 * 17.11.2020 Mikhail Rubin: TRIZ certification based on ontology.
 * [24.11.2020](2020-11-24) Nikolay Shchedrin, Mikhail Rubin, Andrey Kuryan:
-  * The OSA website - tool a for creating ontological maps
+  * The OSA website - tool for creating ontological maps
   * TRIZ Summit website.
 Information resource of the TRIZ Ontology project.
   * How to become a participant of the project